carrotIndustries/pluto/README.md

 orientation can be fitted.
 The driving circuit for the buzzer uses an inductor (measured approx.
 10mH) to boost the battery voltage for increased volume.

+##PCB
+We manufactured the PCB at [elecrow](http://www.elecrow.com).
+PCB thickness has to be 0.6mm for the PCB to fit between battery clip and plastic frame.
+Note that the PCB has "castellated vias" (for contacting the button springs) as PCB manufacturers usually surcharge for these.
+We chose to use ENIG (gold) finish since the original PCB is gold-plated as well and Casio wouldn't have done so if this wasn't strictly necessary.
+Unfortunately, not all vias are covered with solder mask due manufacturing details (in the gerber files, they are), so you'll have to insulate the bottom side of the PCB from the battery with sticky tape.

 #Software
 For details on the software, see the software repository at